Rancho Mission Viejo, California: History

+With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+As required by the Land Act of 1851, a claim for Rancho Mission Viejo was filed with the Public Land Commission in 1852, and the grant was patented to John (Don Juan) Forster on August 6, 1866, for 46,432.65 acre.
+In 1864, Forster added Rancho Santa Margarita y Las Flores to his holdings, which then totaled about 200000 acre, making him one of the largest landowners in the state.

 After Forster died in 1882, Irish immigrants Richard O'Neill Sr. and James Flood acquired the ranch, taking equal ownership of the Rancho Santa Margarita y las Flores, Rancho Mission Viejo and Rancho Trabuco lands.
 Flood provided the money to purchase the ranches; O'Neill, offering his skills as a cattleman as sweat equity, agreed to work out his half as resident manager.
 Under O'Neill, the cattle herd was expanded, the land was improved, row crops were introduced, and the ranch became Orange County's largest producer of wheat.

 In 1907, James L. Flood, son of the original owner, made good on his late father's promise and conveyed an undivided half interest to O'Neill Sr. Four months later, declining health caused O'Neill to deed his interest to his son, Jerome.
 In 1923, the sons of Flood and O'Neill consolidated their partnership with the Santa Margarita Company.
 Shortly thereafter, both men died.

 The Santa Margarita Co. was dissolved in 1939 when the ranch was split in two.
 Richard O'Neill Jr. retained the portion of the ranch located in Orange County (Rancho Mission Viejo and Rancho Trabuco) and the Flood family took the Rancho Santa Margarita y las Flores property in San Diego County.
 In 1942, the United States Marine Corps acquired the entire San Diego portion of 123620 acre for $4,239,062 to expand Camp Pendleton.
 After the war, what remained of the historic Ranch now encompassed two Orange County parcels, united under the name Rancho Mission Viejo, and totaling 52000 acre.

 O'Neill died in 1943 and his widow, Marguerite, led the family and kept the family business intact.
 In June 1950, with the establishment of the 278 acre O'Neill Regional Park, the O'Neill family made the first of thousands of acres of open space dedications to Orange County.

 As of 2017, the Sendero village and the Gavilan senior housing developments have been completed.
 The larger Esencia village is currently under construction with a K-8 school to be opened in fall of 2018.
 Sendero Marketplace, a shopping center built as part of the community, has also been completed.